Course overview

 Years 2–3

-You’ll then delve into key practice areas, building the skills and knowledge needed to assess, diagnose and manage a range of client cases.
+You’ll then delve into key practice areas, building the expertise needed to assess, diagnose and manage a range of client cases.

-As your skills mature, you’ll apply them during supervised clinical placements in our on-campus clinics and various community settings.
+You’ll then apply your skills during supervised clinical placements in our on-campus clinics and various community settings.
 This includes opportunities for rural, remote and international fieldwork experiences.

 Year 4

-In your final year, you will complete supervised clinical placements while undertaking an individual research or collaborative professional honours project.
+In your final year, you'll complete supervised clinical placements while undertaking an individual research or collaborative professional honours project.

 This can be a physically and mentally challenging course.
 Please familiarise yourself with the inherent requirements before applying.